drug-design/course/docs/chapters/structure-based-design.md

 ### Rule 5: Favor Bioactive Form &#38; Avoid Energy Strain

-Conformational energy calculations are performed on each design idea in order to determine the internal penalty required for the new ligand to attain its bioactive binding conformation inside the protein.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/rule-5-favor-bioactive-form-amp-avoid-energy-strain-db048221'><i class='fa fa-play' aria-hidden='true'></i></button>Conformational energy calculations are performed on each design idea in order to determine the internal penalty required for the new ligand to attain its bioactive binding conformation inside the protein.
 The internal energy that is required for the small molecule to reach its binding conformation is energy lost in binding.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.